mammasmias/ARTn-Plugin/README.md

 **The values gives by the user through the input file should be in engine units**

 - `convcrit_init`: Value is real, by default is `1e-2 Ry/bohr` .
 Initial force convergence criteria.
 Used for the perpendicular relax before the saddle point convergence
 - `convcrit_final`: Value is real, by default is `1e-3 Ry/bohr`.
-Initial force convergence criteria.
+Final force convergence criteria.
 Used for the perpendicular relax close to the saddle point.
 - `fpara_convcrit`: Value is real, by default is `5e-3 Ry/bohr`.
 Initial force convergence criteria.
 Used for the parallel relaxation.
 - `eigval_thr`: Is a real value, by default is `-0.01 Ry/bohr^2` .
 Threshold for the Hessian eigen value obtain by Lanczos algorithm to start to converge to.
 The eigen value relative to the saddle point should be negative.
 - `relax_thr`: Is a real value, by default is `-0.01 Ry`.
 Energy threshold at the saddle point to start relaxation to adjacent minima.